 April/May: Prepare and register for the June LSAT.
 Begin researching law schools and identify possible choices.
 Start collecting reference letters.

 June: Take the LSAT.
 Continue research and finalize law school choices.
 Make a file for each law school and include deadlines, addresses, etc. Update your resume.

-July/August: Receive LSAT scores.
+Late June: Receive LSAT scores.
 Send requests for information to law schools of interest.
 Begin writing your personal statement.
 Keep track of which letters you have received and send Thank You cards to the writers.